Go SDK

 then:

-message: "Destructive command denied: {args.command}"package main
+message: "Destructive command blocked: {args.command}"package main

 import (